 - Linen is undoubtedly impressive and very unique.
 It features uncommon fiber bundles and a natural luster, which give it a unique texture that's unmatched with other types of fabrics.

 - Linen is not as commonly available as cotton and synthetic fabrics.
 Producing it requires a demanding manufacturing process that utilizes a substantial amount of time.

 - Given its intensive process, linen is comparably more expensive than cotton and other fabric types.

-- Linen is notorious for shrinking, especially when it is washed with hot or warm water.
+- It is notorious for shrinking, especially when linen is washed with hot or warm water.

 - Linen easily creases.
 Thus, if you want to have smooth and wrinkle-free linen garments at home, be sure to prepare for some backbreaking ironing tasks.

 What is Linen - Care and Washing

 Although linen is well-renowned for being a durable and long-lasting fabric, it also needs special care to maximize its longevity.